[ Italiano ]

 10. When and how often the prices are monitored?

 With regard to the data collection of the field, the price survey is carried out in the first fifteen working days: twice a month for those products that show sharp and irregular price changes within the month (fresh fruit, vegetables and fish, heating oil); three times a month for hotel room prices and once a month for the other products.
 Concerning the centralized data collection, prices are usually collected once a month in the first fifteen working days of the month with some exceptions (transport, newspapers and periodicals, touristic, recreational and cultural services, etc.) for which prices are collected on different temporal occasions within the reference month.
-With regard to automotive fuels, the price survey (coming from the database of the Ministry of Economic Development) is carried out 3 times per month: on the first, the eleventh and twenty-first day of the month (there were 2 prices detection up to February 2022, the first and fifteenth of the month; from March 2022, the number of price surveys was increased to capture, in a more timely manner, price changes and interventions on excise duties and VAT; on March 2022, following the reduction in excise duties on petrol, diesel and LPG starting from the 22nd of the month, the third survey was prepared taking into account the intervention in the last part of the month).
-With regard to data scanners, Istat acquires the weekly data of turnover and quantities distinct by GTIN (bar code) and for every single point of sale of the 19 large groups of large-scale distribution in Italy for all 107 provinces of the national territory.
-The sample of points of sale is representative of the entire universe of the five types of large-scale distribution and includes about 4 thousand points of sale allocated throughout the country.
+For the calculation of fuel price indices, prices from the Ministry of Enterprises and Made in Italy database are collected three times a month: on the first, eleventh, and twenty-first days of the month.
+As for scanner data, Istat uses prices from the first three weeks of the reference month for the calculation of final indices (the first two weeks for provisional indices).

 [TOP]